lavisor/threejs-lamboshowroom/README.md

 # ng-three-template

-Credit goes to [JhonnyDevNull](https://github.com/JohnnyDevNull)  for the angular template.
-Added Dat.GUI along with it for this three.js starter code.
-JhonnDevNull's repo can be viewed [here](https://github.com/JohnnyDevNull/ng-three-template)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and is designed as a basic template for [ThreeJS](https://threejs.org/) combined with [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com/) in Version 4.x